mModule/guide_hma/Install-LSPosed.md

  ![](image/lsp03.jpg?raw=true)

 After your device restarts.
-You will now have a acces to Lsposed Manager via an "Lsposed Loaded" entry in your Notification pulldown.
+You will now have a access to LSPosed Manager via an "Lsposed Loaded" entry in your Notification pulldown.

-To access the Lsposed Module Manager, after locating the Lsposed Loaded entry in your notification pulldown, first expand the section, then tap the notification to open theLSposed Module Manager
+To access the LSPosed Module Manager, after locating the LSPosed Loaded entry in your notification pulldown, first expand the section, then tap the notification to open the LSPosed Module Manager

  ![](image/lsp04.jpg?raw=true) ![](image/lsp05.jpg?raw=true)